jordonsc/dosa/docs/Construction.md

 ### IR Sensor
 #### Sparkfun IR Grid
-Use a right-angle 4x header or hard-wire 4 wires into the board:
+Install a 4x header on the _rear_ of the board and connect 4 wires, around 15cm long:
 * GND: black
 * 3.3v: red
 * SDA: green